CarrieFilion/carriefilion.github.io/index.md

 # Research Interests
 I am interested in a variety of topics within the broader field of galaxy formation and evolution.
-I am particularly interested in Local Group archaeology (i.e. using observations of galaxies within the Local Group to learn about their formation and evolution) and galactic dynamics.
-My research work includes analyses of the stellar populations of ultra faint dwarf galaxies, the chemo-dynamics of the Milky Way outer disk, and the dynamics of stars in barred galaxies.
+I am particularly interested in Local Group archaeology (i.e. using observations of stars in galaxies within the Local Group to learn about the formation and evolution of those galaxies) and galactic dynamics.
+My research work includes analyses of the stellar populations of ultra faint dwarf galaxies, the dynamics of stars in barred galaxies, and planning and preparations for the resolved-star component of the upcoming Subaru Prime Focus Spectrograph survey.

 ## Education
 <details>